cycle4passion/svelte-toy-2/README.md

   * TODO: <Row>:45 flip animation for array move/reorder works for some but not all arrays, not sure why (compArr move 2 up animates, but move 8 up does not.)
   * TODO: animations have some jank, see opening "Store" store and collpasing of complexObj
   * TODO: flashing implementation still has some quirks false/positives
+  * TODO: chevron font sizing causes settings to open <ToyGroup>: 91 and 92
+  * TODO: EmptyObj set to {} should not be expandable